 Required to bring masks: wear in dining hall and any close-quarter games; not in cabins or outdoors with open spacing.
-Please bring two masks so one can be hand washed and dried while the other one is worn.

 Social distancing indoors (in meal line, eat by cabin distanced from other cabins)

 Daily rigorous contact surface cleaning in bathrooms, water fountains, and dining hall tables.

 Hand sanitizing stations situated in dining hall and pavilion; (campers encouraged to bring own sanitizer and carry with them).

 No one, except necessary deliveries, i.e. food and mail, permitted to enter premises once the summer starts.

 Anyone exhibiting any known common sign of COVID while at camp will immediately be quarantined to the Medical Cabin and sent home; contact-tracing will commence: their cabin-mates and most frequented playmates will be given an onsite Rapid Test and monitored, as determined by the medical staff; parents will be contacted immediately.

 Our goal is to provide the safest possible environment without diminishing the quality of the Swamp camp relational experience.
 We are adhering to requirements as established by state of Georgia and following appropriate and relative guidelines as established by the American Camping Association Pandemic Field Guide for Camps.
 The dining hall will adhere to appropriate Georgia regulations as stipulated for restaurants in the Governor's Executive Order.

 We request that all campers and counselors quarantine themselves for a suggested period of 3-10 days prior to arriving at camp to better ensure the safety of everyone attending camp and for another 3-10 days upon returning home for the safety of their friends and loved ones.